-If the securities held by a Sub-Fund were deemed to include plan assets of Benefit Plan Investors, various provisions of ERISA and the Code would apply.
-During any period when the assets of a Sub-Fund are deemed to include plan assets, the Investment Manager intends to manage the assets of such Sub-Fund in accordance with the fiduciary responsibility requirements of ERISA and the prohibited transaction restrictions of ERISA and the Code.
-However, there can be no assurance that the Sub-Fund would be able to comply with these requirements.
-If the Sub-Fund were considered to hold plan assets, fiduciaries of plan investors subject to ERISA or the Code who are considering an investment in the Sub-Fund would also have to consider, for example, in addition to foregoing rules, whether the governing plan instruments authorized the delegation of fiduciary authority to the persons managing the Sub-Fund, and whether an investment in the Sub-Fund complies with the indicia of ownership rules under ERISA.
+There can be no assurance, however, that a Sub-Fund and the Investment Manager would be able to comply with the ERISA requirements referenced above.
+If the Sub-Fund were considered to hold plan assets, fiduciaries of plan investors subject to ERISA or the Code who are considering an investment in the Sub-Fund would also have to consider, for example, in addition to foregoing rules, whether the governing plan instruments authorized the delegation of fiduciary authority to the persons managing the Sub- Fund, and whether an investment in the Sub-Fund complies with the indicia of ownership rules under ERISA.